Eveng0413/Grader-Matching-System/README.md

 -- Reload data:
    Located in the nav-bar the button reload.
 This button leads to a page into which section offering information is updated each semester.
 This is supported by pulling in data from external data sources.
 The user can load OSU CSE courses from the OSU API.
 The user enters keywords, term values, campus values, and academic career to reload the database.
 When loading the data section, an account automatically will be created for the admin.
 The admin can decide which parameters they want to load.
+   The instructor from the sections has been loaded by admin will have an account generated for them with their email address and 123456 as default password.
    <img width="674" alt="Screenshot 2023-12-03 at 7 02 00 PM" src="https://github.com/cse-3901-sharkey/2023-Au-Team-1-Lab-3/assets/89815958/93fb174d-4ee8-4964-970e-b6422d2551d4">